erkyrath/glulxe/README.md

 - Added a --rngseed argument to fix the RNG setting from the command line.
+- Changed the built-in RNG to xoshiro**.
+Added configuration defs to use a native OS RNG where possible.
 - Configuration improvements for Windows.

 0.6.0 (Jun 25, 2022):